Saintsbury Professor of English Literature

 At the moment, he has particular interests in, among others, Samuel Taylor Coleridge, Anthony Trollope, John Ruskin, A.C.
 Swinburne, and Edward Thomas.
 He has written or edited 23 books (including 6 on or by Ruskin) and his most recent are The Cambridge Companion to John Ruskin (CUP, 2015), Worrying: A Literary and Cultural History (Bloomsbury, 2015, pbk 2016), an edition of Trollope's The Way We Live Now (Oxford World's Classics, 2016), and the Twenty-First Century Oxford Authors edition of Algernon Charles Swinburne (OUP, 2016).
 His edition of volume 5 of the Selected Prose of Edward Thomas will be published by OUP in 2017.
 Francis O'Gorman's recent essays have covered authors including Tennyson, Larkin, Yeats, Hopkins, T.S.
 Eliot, Joyce, Matthew Arnold, and Trollope.
 In terms of topics, he has particular interests in what it feels like to read; in writing and the inner or mental life; in elegy; in the interrelations of literature and law; and in the working and imaginative, as well as literal, meaning of advanced finance.
 For many years, he has written about the city of Venice.

 Francis O'Gorman's earlier books include John Ruskin (1999), Late Ruskin: New Contexts (2002, rpt.
 2016); The Victorians and the Eighteenth Century: Reassessing the Tradition (co-ed., 2004); Victorian Literature and Finance (ed., 2007); and The Cambridge Companion to Victorian Culture (ed., 2010).
 He edited the Blackwell Anthology of Victorian Poetry (2004), the Blackwell Guide to Criticism on Victorian Fiction (2002), and the Blackwell Concise Companion to Victorian Fiction (2005).
-Francis O'Gorman has edited for Oxford World's Classics , in addition to the texts mentioned above, Elizabeth Gaskell's Sylvia's Lovers (2014) together with Trollope's The Duke's Children (co-ed, 2011), and Framley Parsonage (co-ed, 2014) and Ruskin's Praeterita (2012).
+Francis O'Gorman has edited for Oxford World's Classics , in addition to the texts mentioned above, Elizabeth Gaskell's Sylvia's Lovers (2014) together with Trollope's The Duke's Children (ed, 2011), and Framley Parsonage (ed, 2014) and Ruskin's Praeterita (2012).
 His edition of Arthur Conan Doyle's The Hound of the Baskervilles was published by Broadview in 2007.
 Francis O'Gorman is currently editing Ruskin's The Stones of Venice (1851-3) for OUP, Trollope's Orley Farm (1861-2) for the same press, and has just completed a book called Forgetfulness: Making the Modern Culture of Amnesia (Bloomsbury, 2017).
-He is also working on a book called What I Might Have Been, about unlived lives.
+He is now writing, also for Bloomsbury, a book provisionally called The Limits of Liberalism.

 _Worrying_ was a Guardian 'Book of the Week', a Sunday Times 'Must Read', and one of Bookbag's 'History books of the Year'.
 It was described by John Carey in The Sunday Times as 'subtle, exploratory, completely original'.
 Its publication was followed by live interviews on BBC Radio 3; BBC Radio Wales; BBC Radio York and Irish, Swedish, and Australian national radio.
 Francis O'Gorman's contribution to Radio 3's 'The Essay', 23-6 June 2016, was on 'The Rituals of Worry'.
 He has also contributed articles dervied from the book to magazines and newspapers in the UK and US.